-2. A portrait from a combination of live sittings and photographs… A schedule is selected to include approximately three to ten sittings over a period of time.
-Between each sitting the artist uses her photographs and drawings for reference while painting in her studio.
+2. A portrait painted from a combination of live sittings and photographs.
+A schedule is selected to include approximately three to six sittings over a period of time.
+Between each sitting the artist paints in her studio from reference photographs and studies.

-3. A portrait from photograph… The artist will work from photograph.
+3. A portrait painted from photograph.
+The artist works from reference photographs and studies.

 Length of Painting Process

-The size of the painting, the complexity of its content, and the availability of the subject for sittings, are variables that determine the time involved in painting a portrait.
+The size of the painting, the complexity of its content, and the subject’s availability for sittings are variables that determine the time and cost involved in painting the portrait commission.
 It usually involves one to six months.